 The Transfiguration is a Model of the Parousia: Yosippon describes what appears to be the Coming of Christ on the Clouds in a Radiant Form similar to the Description of Christ during the Transfiguration.

-The first century Jewish historian Josephus describes a heavenly army in the clouds much like the army Jesus leads in Revelation 19:11-14.
-The medieval Jewish historian Sepher Yosippon expounds upon this angelic army in the sky of A.D.
-66 by saying, “Moreover, in those days were seen chariots of fire and horsemen, a great force flying across the sky near to the ground coming against Jerusalem and all the land of Judah, all of them horses of fire and riders of fire.”[ii]
-The parallels between these three accounts and Revelation 19 are striking.
-However, in Yosippon’s account one can see how 2 Thessalonians 1:7 was explicitly and LITERALLY fulfilled in A.D.
-66: “This will happen when the Lord Jesus is revealed from heaven in blazing fire with his powerful angels.”Why does 2 Thessalonians 1:7 imply that Jesus was to take on a form like that of blazing fire during his second coming?
-Though Jesus’ resurrection body closely resembled his physical body immediately after his resurrection, Jesus’ body was further glorified after his ascension according to Acts 9:3-6 and Revelation 1:13-16.
+In the quote above, Josephus describes a heavenly army in the clouds strikingly similar to the army Jesus leads in Revelation 19:11-14.
+Sepher Yosippon also describes this event: “Moreover, in those days were seen chariots of fire and horsemen, a great force flying across the sky near to the ground coming against Jerusalem and all the land of Judah, all of them horses of fire and riders of fire.”2 What is interesting about Yosippon’s account is that here one can see how 2 Thessalonians 1:7 was explicitly fulfilled in A.D.
+66: “This will happen when the Lord Jesus is revealed from heaven in blazing fire with his powerful angels.”Why does 2 Thessalonians 1:7 imply that Jesus was to take on a form like that of blazing fire during His second coming?
+Though Jesus’ resurrection body closely resembled His previous physical body soon after His resurrection, Jesus’ body seems to have been further glorified after His ascension according to Acts 9:3-6 and Revelation 1:13-16.
+Thus Jesus’ glorious body of light after His ascension and at the time of His Parousia closely resembled the heavenly likeness of the Father (Ezekiel 1:26-28) and the angels of heaven (2 Kings 6:17, Daniel 10:6, Matthew 28:2-3, 2 Corinthians 11:14 and Hebrews 1:7).
 After having ascended into heaven, Jesus’ body took on a form like that which Peter, James and John saw on the Mt. of Transfiguration.
-The radiant likeness of Jesus while in the presence of Moses and Elijah during the transfiguration mirrors the coming of Christ in A.D.
+Jesus’ radiant appearance while in the presence of Moses and Elijah during the transfiguration mirrors the coming of Christ in A.D.
 66 when Jesus again appeared in the company of the beings of heaven in brilliant, fiery radiance.
-For an exhaustive account of the literal and visible appearance of Christ on the clouds of heaven in A.D.
+For an exhaustive account of the mass-vision of Christ on the clouds of heaven in A.D.
 66 see Jesus, the Son of Man, was Seen in the Clouds in A.D.
 66. For a detailed explanation of how Jesus’ luminescent body at the time of the parousia and transfiguration mirrors that of the similarly radiant quality of the beings of heaven as they are described in the Bible and near-death experiences see How the Resurrection Bodies of the Saints Perfectly Mirror Jesus’ Resurrection Body after His Ascension Into Heaven Fulfilling Philippians 3:20-21 and ALL Other Bible Verses on the Resurrection!!!.

 The Transfiguration is a Model of the Parousia: The Appearance of God in the Glory Cloud during the Transfiguration Mirrors the Coming of Christ in the Glory Cloud in A.D.
 68 and A.D.
 70.

 The appearance of God in the Glory Cloud during the transfiguration is the second way in which this event was a model of the second coming.
 According to 2 Samuel 22:8-15, Isaiah 66:15-16, Psalm 18:6-16, Psalm 50:3, Psalm 97:1-5, Psalm 144:5, Exodus 40:34-38 and Leviticus 16:2, the presence of God is often marked by dark clouds and fire.
-According to Psalm 18:9-11 these dark clouds of the Glory Cloud mask the brightness of God’s image thereby rendering him invisible to human onlookers.
+According to Psalm 18:9-11 the dark clouds of the Glory Cloud appear to obscure the brightness of God’s appearance and are the implicit cause of why the Lord is not visible to human onlookers.
+(However, it should be noted that heavenly beings like God and angels are never visible to people outside of God-given visions).
 This dark cloud which accompanies and marks the spiritual presence of God is also mentioned in Biblical accounts of the transfiguration.
 Matthew 17:5 reads, “While he was still speaking, a bright cloud overshadowed them, and behold, a voice out of the cloud said, ‘This is My beloved Son, with whom I am well-pleased; listen to Him!’”
-This bright cloud is the Glory Cloud, the quintessential sign of the presence of God.
+This bright cloud is the Glory Cloud, the most recognizable Biblical sign of the presence of God.
 For historical evidence of the presence of Christ on the dark clouds of the Glory Cloud in A.D.
 68 and A.D.
 70 see The Appearance of Christ in A.D.
 68? and The Coming of Christ in A.D.
 70–Like You’ve Never Heard it Before!.

 The Transfiguration is a Model of the Parousia: The Final Climactic Appearance of Christ at the Death of the Beast mirrors the Likeness and Sequence of the Transfiguration.